RParkerE/GetTimes/README.md

 ##Functions

 - sunrise();
-  - the sunrise hour and minute
+  - the sunrise hour and minute in a float
 - sunset();
-  - the minute now (0-59)
+  - the sunset hour and minute
 - daylightSavings();
-  - the second now (0-59)
+  - whether or not it is currently daylight savings time or not
 - getLon();
-  - the day now (1-31)
+  - get your current longitude (only with internet)
 - getLat();
-  - day of the week, Sunday is day 0
+  - get your current latitude (only with internet)
 - convertToTime();
   - takes the float from sunrise() or sunset() and converts it to a string